 The goal then is to be who you are.
 Before hiring new clinicians, list out what you are offering someone who is joining.
 What are the opportunities associated with the position you are offering?
 What types of candidates might be interested in your type of organization?
 Where might you find those candidates?
 Are you looking for veterans who are looking for a space to do their thing and little else?
 Are you looking for the energy of youth and willing to invest in training them into more maturity?

 Have a picture in your mind of the ideal candidate.
 You may not find an exact fit but knowing the type of employee you are looking for is a strong beginning.

 Finding the candidates

-Secondly, for over 20 years, we taken 2 to 5 practicum students.
+Secondly, for over 20 years, we took 2 to 5 practicum students each year.
 These are students in graduate school who are inexperienced but will someday be out their building career’s for themselves.
 We are offering each practicum student a year-long job interview.
 By the end of it, they will know who we are.
 And we will know them.
 It does not always turn out to be a match but sometimes it does.
 When it does it is a very low risk hire for the both of us.